 Therefore, it is totally possible to create a unique eCommerce store that aligns with your specific business objectives.
 This level of control can not be attained with hosted platforms.
 However, it also means that to fully optimize your store, you’ll need coding skills and technical knowledge.

 When it comes to hosting services, there are no restrictions as you can set up open-source eCommerce platforms in any particular region.
 This also indicates you don’t have to stick with a single or centralized host, therefore, you can change the hosting service if your store outgrows the current provider.

-The self-hosted eCommerce solution was the most popular in the beginning of the 21st century and remains well-known for IT-heavy organizations who want a truly customizable and powerful platform.
-Some popular examples of open-source software should be mentioned are WooCommerce, Drupal, Joomla, and Magento.
+The self-hosted eCommerce solution was the most popular at the beginning of the 21st century and remains well-known for IT-heavy organizations who want a truly customizable and powerful platform.
+Some popular examples of open-source software that should be mentioned are WooCommerce, Drupal, Joomla, and Magento.